nelsonlopezjimenez/todo-shopping-list-apps/back-express/README.md

 1. npm install express cookie-parser helmet cors mongoose
 1. helmet: middleware to help secure the app by setting various HTTP headers.
 1. cors: middleware to enable cross-origin resource sharing (CORS)
+1. lodash: library for manipulation of arrays and objects (page76);

 ## NOTES
 1. To avoid using postman, there is the syntax for curl: